XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 * **iterative**: this construct shows that a statement or a group of statements will be executed until a certain condition is true, or while a certain condition is true.
 In Java, iterative constructs are called loops, and there are three types of loops.

-The while loop will execute the statements over and over again until the condition become false.
+The while loop will execute the statements over and over again until the condition becomes false.
 ```

 	while([condition]) {